syncfusion-content/blazor-docs/blazor/listview/getting-started.md

 # Getting Started with Blazor ListView Component

 This section briefly explains about how to include a `ListView` in your Blazor server-side application.
-You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.
+You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio/) page for the introduction and configuring the common specifications.

 ## Importing Syncfusion Blazor component in the application